Hexacorallia/Data-Science/README.md

-Taking Data Science course on Coursera
+Taking Data Science course from Johns Hopkins University on Coursera